U.S. Congress poised to approve biggest tax overhaul in 30 years

 The House, where Republicans hold a 239-193 voting majority, was likely to see a smattering of “no” votes from Republican fiscal hawks and lawmakers from the high-tax states of New York, New Jersey and California who oppose a provision that would scale back a popular deduction for state and local taxes.

+“It’s still a bill that’s going to give tax relief to other parts of America on the backs of New Yorkers.
+So I‘m still going to vote ‘no,'” said Republican Representative Dan Donovan of New York.

+The legislation would also repeal a federal fine imposed on Americans under Obamacare for not obtaining health insurance coverage, a change that could undermine the 2010 healthcare law formally known as the Affordable Care Act.

-Vice President Mike Pence took the precaution of rescheduling a trip to Egypt and Israel for January so he would be on hand this week in case his tie-breaking voting power is needed to ensure Senate passage of the bill.
+Vice President Mike Pence took the precaution of rescheduling a trip to Egypt and Israel for January to be on hand this week, just in case his tie-breaking voting power is needed to ensure Senate passage of the tax bill.

 Republicans, who control the 100-seat Senate by only a 52-48 margin, can afford to lose support from no more than two party lawmakers.
-Republican Senator Jeff Flake was still undecided on Tuesday.
+Republican Senator Jeff Flake was still undecided late on Monday.
 Senator John McCain, who has brain cancer, was spending time with family in Arizona.

-The legislation also would repeal a federal fine imposed on Americans under Obamacare for not obtaining health insurance coverage, a change that could undermine the 2010 healthcare law formally known as the Affordable Care Act.

-Additional reporting by Susan Cornwell and Richard Cowan; Writing by Andy Sullivan; Editing by Peter Cooney and Bill Trott
+Reporting by David Morgan and Amanda Becker; Editing by Kevin Drawbaugh and Peter Cooney